 Developing a mockup has a direct impact on the user interface.
 It quickly shows us how users would perceive our app.

-In a sense, a mockup can also be used to get preliminary feedback on the app’s aesthetics and functionality before the development of it commences.
+In a sense, a mockup can also be used to get preliminary feedback on the app’s aesthetics and functionality before the development commences.

-There are a number of tools you can use to develop mockups.
+There are several tools you can use to develop a mockup design for mobile app.
 While some come with minimal learning curves, there are pro tools that can be used for advanced purposes.

 Some of the tools you could use to get started with mobile UI design include